Ibiza in April | Top 13 things to do in Ibiza in April

 La Ruta de la Sal – Sant Antoni de Portmany

 In May 1846, sailors were challenged to complete a journey across the Mediterranean due to a shortage of salt.
 In 1989, the ANAM launched the first sporting edition of the Salt Route.
 During the Ruta de la Sal, more than 2000 sailors cross the sea from Barcelona to Ibiza & Formentera in search of the white gold: salt!
-In 2022 the trip will take place from April 14 to 16.
+In 2025, XXXVII edition, the trip will take place from April 17 to 19.

 Do you have any questions or need more info?